redis/redis-io/views/documentation.md

 Other distributed systems based on Redis
 ---

-* [Redis CRDTs](https://redislabs.com/redis-enterprise/technology/active-active-geo-distribution/) an active-active geo-distribution solutions for Redis.
+* [Redis CRDTs](https://redis.com/redis-enterprise/technology/active-active-geo-distribution/) an active-active geo-distribution solutions for Redis.
 * [Roshi](https://github.com/soundcloud/roshi) is a large-scale CRDT set implementation for timestamped events based on Redis and implemented in Go.
 It was initially developed for [the SoundCloud stream](http://developers.soundcloud.com/blog/roshi-a-crdt-system-for-timestamped-events).

 Redis on SSD and persistent memory
 ---

-* [Redis on Flash](https://redislabs.com/redis-enterprise/technology/redis-on-flash/) by Redis Labs extends DRAM capacity with SSD and persistent memory.
+* [Redis on Flash](https://redis.com/redis-enterprise/technology/redis-on-flash/) by Redis Ltd. extends DRAM capacity with SSD and persistent memory.

 Specifications
 ---